The Home Loan Game (how it actually works)

 1. Your Credit

-First your home loan lender will pull your credit report.
+First your home loan lender will pull your credit score.

 Your credit score tells the lender what type of loan you may qualify for.